Skip to content ↓

 Safeguarding

-The steps that the school might take are:
+Steps that the school might take as part of our safeguarding

-- meeting with the young person to explore the issue
+• Meeting with the young person to explore concerns

 Please click here for a copy of our safeguarding policy.